 We are currently recruiting qualified business leaders, agricultural leaders, and investors to get involved as mentors, presenters, and venture judges.
 We are also seeking companies that would like to sponsor naming rights to a reception, or a grant prize to a judge-selected entrepreneur.
 For either of these options, please email Amanda, email@example.com.
 If you know of any great land restoration entrepreneurs, you can also encourage them to apply here.

 The Land Accelerator in Africa is led by World Resources Institute in participation with AFR100.
 Fledge is the knowledge partner, providing world class skills-building and networking.
 We are also thankful to the donor organizations for their generous support of this work.

-Fledge is a global network of conscious company accelerators and investment funds that has invested in over 30 African companies.
+Fledge is a global network of business accelerators and seed investment funds that help entrepreneurs bring their companies to scale through short, intense programs filled with education, guidance, and mentorship.
+To date, they have invested in over 40 African companies.

 Germany’s Federal Ministry for Economic Cooperation and Development (BMZ) is a co-founder of the AFR100 initiative.
 In Africa BMZ is working to strengthen the development capacity of African states.